codio/knowledge/source/instructors/setupcourses/modify-assignments.rst

 ---------------------------------------
 When you make changes to an assignment that students have already started, you can reset the assignment so the students will see the updates but any work they have done so far, will be lost.
 Follow these steps to reset an assignment for an individual student:

-1. Open the course and click the assignment.
+1. Open the course, go to the **Teach** tab and click the assignment.
-2. Click the **Actions** button in the upper right corner.
+2. Find the student and click the **3 blue dot** button on the right.
 3. Click the **Reset** button.
 4. Enter the confirmation code and then click **Yes** to confirm the reset.